bcgov/aqwarnings_shiny/instructions.md

 # Issue and publish an Air Quality Warning - Wildfire smoke

-Before you begin, you should have access to the Microsoft Teams channel [INSERT LINK] with all resources and processes, your username and password for ShinyApps.io and GitHub.
+Before you begin, you should have access to the [Wildfire channel](https://teams.microsoft.com/l/channel/19%3Adbcd68403ff248a5b85d86b3c0f2edfb%40thread.tacv2/Wildfire?groupId=08b39b07-19dc-4340-9e31-ecea7c416570&tenantId=6fdb5200-3d0d-4a8a-b036-d3685e359adc) in Microsoft Teams, your username and password for [ShinyApps.io](login.shinyapps.io) and [GitHub](github.com).
 Speak to Gail Roth, Sakshi Jain, or Donna Haga for any access and onboarding questions.

 ## Issue warnings (using ShinyApps.io)